-How Insurance Companies Make Money
+- How Insurance Companies Make Money

-It would be a nicer world if insurance companies took more responsibility for the policies that they offer, but the fact is, many insurance companies take as little responsibility as possible.
+It would be a nicer world if insurance companies took more responsibility for the policies they offer, but the fact is, many insurance companies take as little responsibility as possible.
 It’s important to remember one key fact about any kind of insurance, no matter what the policy is for: insurance companies do not make money by paying out claims.
-Insurance companies make money in two ways:
+Insurance companies make money two ways:

 - Collecting premiums.
 This is the monthly, quarterly, or annual fee that customers like you pay to the insurance company in exchange for a contract.
-The contract lays out the terms and conditions of when the insurance company will pay on a claim, but they will use every trick in the book to avoid paying, or to pay as little as possible.
+The contract lays out the terms and conditions of when the insurance company will pay on a claim, but they will use every trick in the book to avoid paying or to pay as little as possible.

 - Investments.
 Insurance companies don’t just sit on the money they collect from you.
-Typically, insurers then invest that money in the market, including money market funds, bonds, and real estate.
+Typically, insurers invest money from premiums in the market, including money market funds, bonds, and real estate.
 Many insurance companies even own major property, including skyscrapers, in cities across the nation.
 They then rent or lease office space in those buildings to other businesses to amass what is often an incredible amount of wealth.
 This revenue stream typically far outweighs the gain from your premiums, which makes any individual customer—like you and your family—worth very little to the company.

 Those are the main two ways that insurance companies stay afloat.
 It’s no accident that “pay out claims on customer policies” is not on the list.

 Adjusters can take seemingly innocent questions and turn them against you in court, from the very beginning of the conversation.
-Answering “I’m fine” when an adjuster asks “how are you?” may be grounds for reducing or dismissing your injury claim, for example.
-Never speak to an adjuster without speaking to your lawyer first.
+Answering “I’m fine” when an adjuster asks, “How are you?” may be grounds for reducing or dismissing your injury claim, for example.
+Never speak to an adjuster without speaking to a lawyer first.